-When choosing diamonds for an anniversary ring, it is recommended to opt for the stones that do not look visibly yellowish when set in the band.
+When choosing diamonds for an anniversary ring, it is recommended to opt for stones that do not look visibly yellowish when set in the band.
 This does not mean you need to buy top colour grade diamonds.
-Choose the stones that are colourless enough not to spoil the overall appearance of the ring.
+Choose stones that are colourless enough not to spoil the overall appearance of the ring.
 Also, pay special attention to the consistency of the colour in a setting, or the dramatic differences in colour grades might look like darker and brighter patches.

-The metal of the setting is another important factor when deciding on diamond colour grade.
+The metal of the setting is another important factor when deciding on the diamond colour grade.
 If you choose yellow or rose gold, you can pick diamonds in a lower colour range as the colour of the setting will mask the yellowish tints in the stones.
 With white gold or platinum, you need to choose diamonds in a higher colour range.
 This way, you can be sure that visible yellow hues will not stand out when set in white metals.

 Cut and Carat Weight

 When choosing an anniversary ring, it is important to review the cut quality of the diamonds and ensure they are of a high standard.
 When reviewing diamonds, make sure the stones have a good amount of brilliance.
 This is especially important for larger diamonds.
-Make sure such stones are well cut and have cut grade at least “Good”.
+Make sure such stones are well cut and have a cut grade of at least “Good”.
 Diamonds graded lower tend to be significantly less brilliant and sparkly.

 The carat weight of the individual diamonds varies depending on the design of the anniversary ring.
 The choice is up to your personal preferences and budget.
 The only thing to remember is that the larger the diamonds in a band, the more expensive it is.

-Choosing a Setting for an Anniversary Ring
+How to Choose a Setting for an Anniversary Ring

 The choice of a setting type for gemstones in an anniversary band depends on the metal and the design of the mounting.

-Like for other jewellery types, there is no “best” metal for anniversary rings.
+Like other jewellery types, there is no “best” metal for anniversary rings.
 The type and colour of metal – typically yellow gold, rose gold, white gold or platinum – is based primarily on your personal preferences.

 The only thing to remember is that anniversary rings are designed for everyday wear, meaning the metal used should be durable.
 Both 14k and 18k gold in all colours, together with platinum, are a perfect choice.
 Just keep in mind that white gold rings need occasional replating, which platinum rings do not.